 HIPAA Notice of Privacy Practices must be provided no later than the date of the first delivery of services.

 Healthcare providers typically provide patients as part of the first-visit paperwork.
-It’s usually delivered as a Notice of Privacy Practices acknowledgment form.
-If the first service delivered is in the context of an emergency, the law allows the provider to give notice after the emergency has passed but as soon as possible.
+It's usually delivered as a Notice of Privacy Practices acknowledgment form.
+If the first service offered is in the context of an emergency, the law allows the provider to give notice after the emergency has passed but as soon as possible.

 Health plans have to give notice at the time of enrollment.
 At least once every three years, they must also send a reminder that enrollees can ask for a copy of the Notice of Privacy Practices at any time.